Create an actionable social media strategy before you start posting stuff.

 - Reduce R&D spend

-In the beginning select just one of these and build your strategy to achieve that.
+In the beginning select just one of these and build your social media strategy to achieve that.
 After you have made some progress with your initial goal and have real measurable results that reflect on your bottom line then you can select another goal from the list.

 Sales and lowering the support cost should be the easiest goals to measure.
-These are the goals that have most direct impact on the bottom line.
-In turn, that should get you support from top management.
+These are the goals that have a most direct impact on the bottom line.
+In turn, that should get your support from top management.

 4. Find Influencers and Communities